Mick Foley: Various promotions; Ring of Honor (2003-2005)

+Foley teamed up with Shane Douglas on May 7, 2005 when they defeated Al Snow and D'Lo Brown for the Tri-Cities Tag titles at the Mark Curtis Memorial Reunion in Johnson City, Tennessee.
+On August 27, 2005 Foley teamed with Terry Funk and his brother Dory Jr. as they lost to The Midnight Express, Bobby Eaton, Dennis Condrey and Stan Lane at WrestleReunion 2.

+On November 12, 2005 Foley worked in England for Universal Uproar in Coventry teaming with The Sandman, Steve Corino and Paul Travell as they defeated Alex Shane, Martin Stone, Iceman and Stixx in a Hardcore Elimination match.

 Return to WWE (2003–2008)

-Various feuds (2003–2006)
+Feud with Randy Orton (2003–2004)

-Foley returned to WWE in June 2003 to referee the Hell in a Cell match between Triple H and Kevin Nash at Bad Blood.
-On June 23, during a Raw broadcast in Madison Square Garden, he was honored for his achievements in the ring and presented with the retired WWE Hardcore Championship belt.
+Foley returned to WWE to referee the Hell in a Cell match between Triple H and Kevin Nash at Bad Blood on June 15, 2003.
+On the June 23 episode of Raw broadcast from Madison Square Garden, he was honored for his achievements in the ring and presented with the retired WWE Hardcore Championship belt.
 The evening ended with Foley taking a beating and kicked down a flight of stairs by Randy Orton and Ric Flair.
-In December 2003, Foley returned to replace Stone Cold Steve Austin as co-general manager of Raw.
+On the December 1 episode of Raw, Foley returned to replace Stone Cold Steve Austin as co-general manager of the Raw brand.
 He soon grew tired of the day-to-day travel and left his full-time duties to write and spend time with his family.
 In the storyline, Foley was afraid to wrestle a match with WWE Intercontinental Champion Randy Orton on the December 15 episode of Raw and walked out of the match rather than face him, the result of the match was ruled a draw.
-After Foley walked backstage, Orton confronted him asking why he walked out of the match, calling him a coward in the process, before spitting in his face.
+After Foley walked backstage, Orton confronted him asking why he walked out of the match and calling him a coward before spitting in his face.
 Foley walked out of the arena afterward.

-In 2004, Foley returned briefly to wrestling, competing in the Royal Rumble and eliminating both Orton and himself with his trademark Cactus Jack clothesline.
-He and The Rock reunited as the Rock 'n' Sock Connection and lost a handicap match to Evolution at WrestleMania XX.
-Foley and Orton continued to feud, culminating in a hardcore match for the WWE Intercontinental Championship at Backlash, where a thumbtack-covered Orton defeated Foley, as his Cactus Jack persona, to retain the title after hitting Foley with his signature move, the RKO onto a barbed-wire covered baseball bat.
+Foley returned briefly to wrestling, competing in the Royal Rumble match at the Royal Rumble on January 25, 2004, and eliminating both Orton and himself with his trademark Cactus Jack clothesline.
+He and The Rock reunited as the Rock 'n' Sock Connection and lost a handicap match to Evolution at WrestleMania XX on March 14.
+Foley and Orton continued to feud, culminating in a hardcore match for the WWE Intercontinental Championship at Backlash on April 18, where a thumbtack-covered Orton defeated Foley, as his Cactus Jack persona, to retain the title after hitting Foley with his signature move, the RKO onto a barbed-wire covered baseball bat.
 Foley regards this match as possibly the best of his career.